Facts & figures

 In accordance with ICAO guidelines, the airport fire brigade is equipped with all necessary vehicles and equipment and is on standby 24 hours a day.

 Three compact buildings – A, B and C – in the form of a triangle covering an area of approx. 75,000 m².
 Horizontal separation into arrivals and departures levels, each with vehicular access.
 Connecting buildings between A and B/B and C with shopping facilities.
 Handling: Peripheral areas in Halls A and B, central area in Hall C. 88 check-in desks, 20 boarding gates, 3 departure bus gates.
 Capacity: Up to 8 million passengers a year.
-Underground S-Bahn suburban railway station in Terminal C.
+Underground S-Bahn suburban train station in Terminal C.

 Air cargo facilities